-Through drinking water quality testing programs carried out by OCWD for groundwater, MWDSC for treated surface water and the City for the water
+Through drinking water quality testing programs carried out

+by OCWD for groundwater,

+MWDSC for treated surface

+water and the City for the water

+distribution system, your

+drinking water is constantly

+monitored from source to tap

+for regulated and unregulated

+constituents.
+The state allows

-The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+us to monitor for some

+contaminants less than once per

+year because the concentrations

+of these contaminants do not change frequently.

-Some of our data, though representative, are more than one year old.
+Some of our data, though representative, are more than one vear old.